codejsha/algorithm-examples/README.md

     return Set
 ```

+- Maze problem: [java](https://github.com/codejsha/algorithm-examples/tree/main/java-algorithm/src/main/java/com/example/algorithm/graph)([test](https://github.com/codejsha/algorithm-examples/tree/main/java-algorithm/src/test/java/com/example/algorithm/graph)) | A maze problem is that find a path from the start to the goal.
+The maze is represented by a graph.
+The start and the goal are represented by vertices.
+The path is represented by a sequence of vertices.
 - Maximum bipartite matching
 - Prim's algorithm: [java](https://github.com/codejsha/algorithm-examples/tree/main/java-algorithm/src/main/java/com/example/algorithm/graph)([test](https://github.com/codejsha/algorithm-examples/tree/main/java-algorithm/src/test/java/com/example/algorithm/graph)) | A minimum spanning tree algorithm.
 It is a greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.